 The power-down and sleep modes allows the user to conserve power when the converter is not being used.
-In the power-down state all bias currents of the analog circuitry, excluding the reference are shut down which reduces the power consumption to 5 mW with no clock running.
-In sleep mode some additional buffer circuitry is left on to allow an even faster wake time; power consumption in the sleep mode is 50 mW with no clock running.
+In the power-down state all bias currents of the analog circuitry, excluding the reference are shut down which reduces the power consumption to 15 mW.
+In sleep mode some additional buffer circuitry is left on to allow an even faster wake time; power consumption in the sleep mode is 50 mW.
 In both of these modes the output data pins are undefined and the data in the pipeline is corrupted.

 The Exit Cycle time for both the sleep and power-down mode is determined by the value of the capacitors on the $V{RP}$ , $V{RM}$ and $V{RN}$ reference bypass pins (pins 43, 44 and 45).
 These capacitors lose their charge when the ADC is not operating and must be recharged by on-chip circuitry before conversions can be accurate.
 For power-down mode the Exit Cycle time is about 3 ms with the recommended component values.
 The Exit Cycle time is faster for sleep mode.
-Smaller capacitor values allow slightly faster recovery from the power down and sleep mode, but can result in a reduction in SNR, SINAD and ENOB performance.
+Smaller capacitor values allow slightly faster recovery from the power down and sleep mode, but can result in reduced performance.